Original Effective Date: April 27, 2022

 - Resource allocations necessary to support principal operations of their area (e.g. academic, clinical, research).

 The Office of Research Integrity and Ethics (ORIE) shall conduct assessments of EPAs for compliance with institutional policies and school/department review requirements.
 ORIE shall identify and communicate activities needing review and/or approval by the Designated Reviewers or other individuals, as prescribed by this policy and corresponding procedures.

 EPAs that present a higher risk for potential overlap with a Covered Individual’s Institutional Responsibilities or have the potential to create higher compliance risks for the individual or institution require approval prior to initiating the activity (before contract/agreement is signed or specific arrangements are made).
-Activities requiring prior approval are noted within the policy; additional details and approval processes are provided in appendix B4.
+Activities requiring prior approval are noted within the policy.
 No Covered Individual shall engage in these activities without first having obtained approval.
 Designated Reviewers shall evaluate prior approval requests in a timely manner.